fzqneo/eureka-yfcc100m/README.md

 Since YFCC100M is a public data set, the privacy risk should be minimal.
 To further reduce the risk, you can:

-1. *Stop* or *Terminate* your EC2 instances where you are done with your search.
+1. *Stop* or *Terminate* your EC2 instances as soon as you are done with your search.
 2. Configure your inbound rules to only accept connections from your IP address/range.
 3. Turn on ScopeCookie verification.
 This requires a private key and certificate be set up on the front-end and the back-end, respectively.
 Contact me for how.